vyom-modi/indexify-image-object-detection-reverse-search/README.md

 - `scripts/yolo_detection_graph.py`: Script to create the YOLO extraction graph.
 - `data`: Directory to store image datasets.

-# License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 # Conclusion

 This example demonstrates the power and flexibility of using Indexify for image object detection: